-The Product Governance Committee appraise the seven areas for each fund and share class, and subsequently determine the recommended assessment outcome for the SUTL Board.
-This process can take several days to complete and draws on the experience of key stakeholders from across the business.
-The Product Governance Committee also review underperforming funds each quarter following the Risk and Performance Committees.
+The Product Governance Committee consider each of the seven areas for every fund and share class, and subsequently determine the recommended assessment outcome for the SUTL Board.
+This process draws on the experience of key stakeholders from across the business.
+The Product Governance Committee also conduct further reviews of underperforming funds as do Risk and Performance Committees.